Latest Recipes

 - 1 bunch green onion leaves, finely chopped

-- In a frying pan heat oil over medium high heat.
-Cook onion for about 5 minutes until soft.
-Reduce heat to medium-low and continue cooking until golden brown.
+- In a frying pan heat oil over medium heat.
+Cook onion until soft and golden brown.
 Season with salt.
 Set aside to cool.

-- In a large bowl, mix flour with salt.
-Dissolve the fresh yeast in water and add to the flour mixture.
-Mix everything together then add caramelized onion and green onion leaves and knead until the dough is smooth and pulls away from the side of the bowl.
-Cover it and let it sit for about 1 hour at room temperature, to let the dough rise until doubled in size.
+- In a large bowl, mix flour with green onion leaves.
+Dissolve the fresh yeast with salt and 1/3 cup (80 ml) water and add to the flour mixture.
+Add the rest of 1 cup (240 ml) water, mix everything together then add caramelized onion and knead until the dough is smooth and pulls away from the sides of the bowl.
+Cover it and let it sit for about 1 hour at room temperature to rise until doubled in size.

 I have used fresh yeast not dry yeast as I prefer the fresh one.
 25 g of fresh yeast is the right amount for about 4 cups of flour.
 If you want to use active dry yeast I think that 2 1/4 tsps would be enough.
 Yes 300 ml is about 1 1/4 cups of water.
 Hope my answer helps, and let me know if you make this amazing bread recipe.